cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 Tokenization
 -------------

-Tokenization is the process of splitting the text of a queries into smaller chunks.
+Tokenization is the process of splitting the text of a query into smaller chunks.
 MindMeld offers a number of ready-made tokenizers that you can use for your application.
 MindMeld supports the development of custom tokenizers as well.